Salweyar/Seting-up-AWE-database/README.md

    npm install
    ```

-3. create .env file and add
+3. create .env file in root of the project and add

       ```bash
       URI = get the mongodb uri from your account to connect